 For a nut-free version, I use the Sweet William brand of milk chocolate.
 This product is free from gluten, dairy, nuts, GMO and it is also suitable for Vegans.
 However, it does contain soy.
-You can swap the milk chocolate with dark chocolate if you preferred a less sweet treat.
+You could swap the milk chocolate with dark chocolate if you preferred a less sweet treat.

 The first batch I made, I found the quinoa flakes were a little overpowering for my taste, so next time I tried rolled millet flakes.
 By using the millet flakes, the flavour was much milder, but I found they didn’t firm up quite the same as using the quinoa flakes.
 So for my next attempt, I added a teaspoon of vanilla extract and this worked a treat in lessening the quinoa flavour.

 I like everything to look uniform, so I weigh almost everything I make, from meatballs to biscuit dough and everything else in between.
-I made mine 20g each, but you can make them as small or as large as you like.
+I made mine 25g each, but you can make them as small or as large as you like.
 They keep for up to a week in the fridge, but they don’t normally last that long in our house.

 Update: This recipe now includes ounce and cup measurements.

 60g (2.1 ounces or a slightly heaped 1 cup) rice puffs, the crispy variety (I use this brand)